 Assets page

-The default assets page appears in your portal's header menu and shows content based on top-level visibility settings.
+The default Assets link appears in your portal's header menu and shows content based on top-level visibility settings.
 Unlike folder asset or collection blocks, this page offers:

 - Navigation between all subfolders